 Step 2 — Run a malware scan

-Install and activate Wordfence Security — the free version includes a full file scanner.
+Install and activate Wordfence Security — checked live today at roughly 5 million active installs, still the dominant free WordPress security scanner — and its free version includes a full file scanner.
 Go to Wordfence → Scan and start a new scan.
 Wordfence compares every core WordPress file against known-good originals and flags anything that has been modified or injected with malicious code.

 Make a note of every flagged file before taking action.
 Understanding the scope of the infection determines whether you clean files manually or restore from a clean backup.